thedynamiclinker/sudocode/etc/mail/To the Professions.md

 As a universal message.
 A new covenant.

-For it is written:
+For it is written in Isaiah:

 > I will destroy the wisdom of the wise;
     the intelligence of the intelligent I will frustrate.

-And is this not the same message one finds in /sbin/sudo, when the Authors say to us:
+And is this not the same message one finds in Sudocode's eponymous /sbin/sudo, when the Authors say to us:

 > We know most of you aren't that smart or hard working.

+The Authors meant not to exclude those of any profession or class based on their status as developers in the old sense.

 When 0 and 1 speak to "the developers," they speak to the developer in each of us.